Table of Contents

 8. Oil?
 Oh, oil!
 We have plenty of that!

 Ok, so now you know that Azerbaijan is very rich in gas, but it is even richer in oil.
 Now you think, some countries are just too lucky?
 Right?!
 You know Nobel brothers?
 They actually set up their Nobel Brothers Petroleum Company in Baku.
-So majority of their wealth is actually acquired in Azerbaijan.
+They acquired the majority of their wealth in Azerbaijan!Oil is omnipresent here. #oilfactsClick To Tweet

 9. Littering Issue

-Almost everyone do the same and when you mention it is not ok, they answer that there are people who will clean it up.
+Almost everyone does the same and when you mention it is not ok, they answer that there are people who will clean it up.

 Seriously?!
 I doubt.